 Misconception 3: After the drug goes through loss of exclusivity, it is not valuable to continue extending co-pay assistance offers to the non-covered population.

 Reality: The non-covered population could be comprised of brand loyalists who would stick with the branded drug post-LOE but need financial support to do so.
 By eliminating a co-pay assistance program for non-covered patients after the drug patent expiration, brands could be cutting ties with a valuable segment of their consumer base.
 And remember – after loss of exclusivity, covered patients will become non-covered.

-Prior to going off-patent, it is critical for pharmaceutical manufacturers to redesign their co-pay assistance program, with a focus on maintaining compelling offers.
-The right price optimization could be the difference between maintaining key consumer segments – and losing them.
+Prior to going off-patent, it is critical for pharmaceutical manufacturers to redesign their copay assistance programs, with a focus on maintaining compelling offers.
+The right price optimization could be the difference between maintaining key consumer segments and losing them.

 Misconception 4: Patients will be penalized by their PBM for taking a drug after it goes off-patent.